 Just as with all writing, integrated writing is more successful when you have considered the intended audience and appropriate register for the assignment.
 The added challenge here is that the audience and register of the original sources may differ from your assignment and may even vary between the sources themselves.

 This means that as you mentally prepare to write for your specific audience, you need to consider the audience of the source and make some adjustments to fit a new context.
 As you learned in the last integrated writing chapter, you can change the wording through paraphrase, but you should not change the meaning itself.

-Below is a department email sent to all students in your major.
-Read through the announcement of the change to the program.
-Then choose one of the additional sources.
-Using information from both sources, write an email explaining your situation and goals.
+1. Below is an email sent to all employees in your department.
+Read through the announcement of the change to the policy.

 Effective January 1st, the vacation time policy will be updated.
 The original policy stated that employees could arrange for shift changes and coverage independently.
 After arranging for a coworker to be available during the scheduled shifts, employees would communicate with the supervisor of the changes.
 Those changes could be made up to 24 hours prior to a shift.

 Due to misuse of the more flexible policy of the past, all employees must now schedule their time off two weeks in advance with the supervisor first.
 This will allow for the supervisor to make adjustments to the schedule and to post the updated schedule to the breakroom board and the online schedule well in advance.